beenotung/ts-liveview/README.md

 ## Quick Example

-Before writing pages, note these patterns to help avoid common pitfalls:
+Before writing pages, note these patterns to help avoid common pitfalls.
+See the full guide in [Get Started](#get-started) above.

 ### Style and Script placement